Resume Tips

 What Makes This Example Effective

-• Quantified Results: Every bullet includes metrics ($, %, time)
+• Quantified Results: Every bullet includes metrics ($, percentage, time)

 • Methodology Mentioned: Agile, Scrum, Kanban explicitly stated